iotaledger/wallet.rs/bindings/java/examples/android-app/README.md

 [TODO]

 Currently cross compiling has only worked on WSL/Linux.
-If you wish to use android studio in wondows, first make the android target binaries in WSL/Linux, then copy them over to `src/main/jniLibs/$TARGET/`.
+If you wish to use android studio in windows, first make the android target binaries in WSL/Linux, then copy them over to `src/main/jniLibs/$TARGET/`.
 Afterwards you need to comment out all `archTriplets` in `build.gradle`.
 You will still need to copy the `libc++_shared.so` from the step above for each ARCH

 ## Android studio